deckhouse/deckhouse/modules/150-user-authn/docs/CONFIGURATION.md

     * If the parameter is omitted or `false`, it will be determined [automatically](../../#advanced-scheduling);
 * `tolerations` — the same as in the Pod's `spec.tolerations` parameter in Kubernetes;
     * If the parameter is omitted or `false`, it will be determined [automatically](../../#advanced-scheduling);
-* `ingressClass` — the Ingress controller class used for dex and kubeconfig-generator;
+* `ingressClass` — the Ingress controller class used for Dex and kubeconfig-generator;
   * An optional parameter; by default, the `modules.ingressClass` global value is used;
-* `https` — selects the type of certificate to use for dex and kubeconfig-generator;
+* `https` — selects the type of certificate to use for Dex and kubeconfig-generator;
   * This parameter completely overrides the `global.modules.https` settings;
   * `mode` — the HTTPS usage mode:
     * `Disabled` — the module is automatically disabled;
-    * `CertManager` — dex and kubeconfig-generator will run over HTTPS and get a certificate using clusterissuer as specified by the `certManager.clusterIssuerName` parameter;
+    * `CertManager` — Dex and kubeconfig-generator will run over HTTPS and get a certificate using clusterissuer as specified by the `certManager.clusterIssuerName` parameter;
-    * `CustomCertificate` — dex and kubeconfig-generator will run over HTTPS using the certificate from the `d8-system` namespace;
+    * `CustomCertificate` — Dex and kubeconfig-generator will run over HTTPS using the certificate from the `d8-system` namespace;
-    * `OnlyInURI` — dex and kubeconfig-generator will run over HTTP (thinking that there is an external HTTPS load balancer in front of them that terminates HTTPS).
+    * `OnlyInURI` — Dex and kubeconfig-generator will run over HTTP (thinking that there is an external HTTPS load balancer in front of them that terminates HTTPS).
 All the links in the `user-authn` will be generated using the HTTPS scheme.
   * `certManager`
-    * `clusterIssuerName` — what ClusterIssuer to use for dex and kubeconfig-generator (currently, `letsencrypt`, `letsencrypt-staging`, `selfsigned` are available; also, you can define your own);
+    * `clusterIssuerName` — what ClusterIssuer to use for Dex and kubeconfig-generator (currently, `letsencrypt`, `letsencrypt-staging`, `selfsigned` are available; also, you can define your own);
   * `customCertificate`
-    * `secretName` — the name of the secret in the `d8-system`, namespace that will be used for dex & kubeconfig-generator (this secret must have the [kubernetes.io/tls](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#tls-secrets)) format;
+    * `secretName` — the name of the secret in the `d8-system`, namespace that will be used for Dex & kubeconfig-generator (this secret must have the [kubernetes.io/tls](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#tls-secrets)) format;
 * `controlPlaneConfigurator` — parameters of the [control-plane-manager](../../modules/040-control-plane-manager/) module;
   * `enabled` — defines if the control-plane-manager module should be used to configure OIDC for the kube-apiserver;
     * It is set to `true` by default;